Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Mins:** Awareness 2

-The presence of dematerialized, intangible, or otherwise spectral creatures may be natively detected--although the precise location still remains a mystery.
+The presence of dematerialized, intangible, or otherwise spectral creatures may be natively detected—although the precise location still remains a mystery.
 The creature may attempt to use Stealth to combat this awareness.